 Below is a closeup of the painted edge of the MDF.

-Here’s how it looks from the other side; it just wraps right around the top of the drawer and is screwed in from the back.
+Here’s how the hardware looks from inside the drawer.
+It wraps over the top of the drawer and is screwed in from the back.
 Nothing to mar the front!

-Right beside the bank of drawers, I wanted to add a surface area where l could photograph some of the step-by-steps for my craft posts.
-However, I didn’t want any support legs showing so it would look like it was floating.
+Right beside the bank of drawers, I needed a surface area where l could photograph some of the step-by-steps for my craft posts.
+However, I floated it instead of having support legs.

-He painted the ledgers along the back and the right side of the wall are painted the same colour as the wall.
+The ledgers along the back and the right side of the wall are painted the same colour as the wall.

-Hubs pre drilled and screwed the ledger into the side of the cabinet (again, make sure your screw length is less than the depth of the materials you’re screwing together so the screw doesn’t poke out the other side).
+Again, when installing into the cabinet, make sure the screw length is less than the depth of the materials you’re screwing together so it doesn’t poke through the drawer on the other side.

-For the counter top itself, we used a door.
-The kitchen cabinets weren’t the only thing we upcycled for this project: the counter started out life as the door to our cold room, then we used it during our basement renovation to stage materials.
-Below we’re using it to tile our laundry room backspash (if you’re planning any tiling projects, be sure to check out our ultimate guide to tiling a backsplash).
+For the counter top itself, we upcylced a plain door that started out life as the entry to our cold room.
+It came in handy during our basement renovation to stage materials.
+Below we’re using it to tile our laundry room backspash.
+If you’re planning any tiling projects, be sure to check out our ultimate guide to tiling a backsplash.

-Hubs simply cut the door to the width and length needed, then primed, painted it and set it on top of the ledgers.
-Below you can see how the counter looks in place.
+Hubs cut the door to size, then primed, painted it and set it on top of the ledgers.
+It completed the desk area.